billbsing/lua-azure-iot-hub/README.md

 ### Build

 First you need to get the latest [Azure Iot Hub SDK](https://github.com/Azure/azure-iot-sdks) from git hub.
-Go to the azure-iot-sdks/c/build_all/linux folder, then run the 'build.sh' script.
+Go to the *azure-iot-sdks/c/build_all/linux* folder, then run the `build.sh` script.

-For my build I edited the 'build.sh' file and changed the location of the build directory 'cmake' to go at the top of the 'azure-iot-sdks' path, instead of my home folder.
+For my build I edited the `build.sh` file and changed the location of the build directory *cmake* to go at the top of the *azure-iot-sdks* path, instead of my home folder.

 You need to build the library with the __-fPIC__ option so the build command is: